Skip to main content

 Event-based gateway

 Waits for the first of several events to fire and then takes the corresponding branch.
-Each outgoing flow must lead directly to an intermediate catch event (message, timer, or signal).
+Each outgoing flow must lead directly to an intermediate catch event with a message, timer, or signal trigger.

 Attributes